 In her two-hour course, she covers the basics from how and where to start your research, through tools all the way to your final design.

-So for a bit of background, I did myself a mischief a while back, damaged nerves in my neck (ouch) which in turn affected my grip and my handwriting went to pot.
+Background information… I damaged nerves in my neck (ouch) which in turn affected my grip and my handwriting went to pot.
+So, I taught myself how to write again and took a lettering class.

 With a little determination, some practice and Mary Kate’s First Steps of Hand Lettering class I went from wibbly wobbly chicken scratches to being asked to contribute to a lettering book for children in 2016.